Home » Govt Exams » APPSC Group 1 Exam 2022: News, Date, Eligibility, Salary & Vacancies

 DSSB Exam Dates, Fees, Eligibility & Notification

-The Andhra Pradesh Public Service Commission is abbreviated as the APPSC.
-It is responsible for organising a variety of competitive examinations in order to select candidates for state administrative jobs.
-As a result of this, it functions as both a governing body and the highest authority in the state’s government job.
-In order to fill the 92 open positions in the state, the Andhra Pradesh Public Service Commission will soon be holding the APPSC Group 1 exam.
+Ans.
+The Andhra Pradesh Public Service Commission, abbreviated as the APPSC, is responsible for organizing various competitive examinations to select candidates for state administrative jobs.
+As a result, it functions as both a governing body and the highest authority in the state’s government job market.
+To fill the 81 open positions in the state, the Andhra Pradesh Public Service Commission will soon hold the APPSC Group 1 exam.

-The APPSC Mains Syllabus for Group 1 is exhaustive; nevertheless, in contrast to the UPSC Mains, it does not include any topics that are elective.
+Ans.
+The APPSC Mains Syllabus for Group 1 is exhaustive; nevertheless, it does not include any elective topics in contrast to the UPSC Mains.
 As a direct consequence of this, the format is dissimilar to that of the UPSC examination.
 However, the course outline for the APPSC examination is, more or less, the same as that of the UPSC examination for the common subjects that coincide with the UPSC examination.